 How did you start Outbound?

-I started talking to the girls that were hanging out at the wakeboard cable park I worked at.
+I haven’t been into kitesurfing since forever… I actually started snowboarding, wakeboarding and longboarding first.
+I noticed that there were not too many other girls doing the same sports as me… I started talking to the girls that were hanging out at the wakeboard cable park I worked at.
 Some told me that they’d love to try boardsports but that the threshold for doing it, was simply too high.

 One thing I’m still kind of proud of is the festival I did.
 In 2016 I organized the first edition of the boardsport festival: BOARDLIFE.
 Together with my best friend we set up a unique one-day-urban-boardsports-festival at the wakeboard cable park.
 Demo’s, a surfy-market, live music and loads of clinics -from halfpipe skate to SUP.